robincornett/display-featured-image-genesis/includes/sixtenpress-shortcodes/README.md

 ### Changelog

+#### 0.7.1
+* fixed: prevent scripts/styles loading if the post type doesn't support the editor

 #### 0.7.0
 * changed: moved all actions past a block editor/Gutenberg check to prevent media button scripts/modals loading when they shouldn't